shawngraham/simple-vault/readme.md

 When you open this vault for the first time, Obsidian will ask you if you want to turn safe mode off; say 'yes'.
 (There are one or two community plugins used; 'safe' mode disables community plugins.
 But these ones are ok.)

+A more complex vault with a lot of bells and whistles is available [here](https://github.com/shawngraham/obsidian-student-starter-vault)